thorbengrosser/eventmobi-helpers/README.md

 Again, this is not an official EventMobi resource and, unless you know what you are doing, this may break your EventMobi setup.

+## DeleteSessionsWithGroup.py
+Deletes Sessions from EventMobi events that are part of a specific group.

 ## DoubleSideMyBadge.py
 Makes single-sided badges into butterfly badges.
 Please check the directory for the readme file